|

 open to the public.
 The southern part of Naxos town is Agios Georgios

-beach which is very popular and has a number of hotels, cafes, restaurants
+Beach which is very popular and has a number of hotels, cafes, restaurants

 and bars.
 The